SIGPLAN/empirical-evaluation/CONTRIBUTING.md

 - [ ] Ensure that you make it very clear why your checklist item should be added, including citations of concrete examples that motivate the necessity for the checklist item.

+**Improvements to diagrams**

+- [ ] Ensure that you use the same tools (presently Google Presentation), and provide a readable link to your original so that our master copy can be updated.